top of page

 Research Assistant

-Tessa Whitham is a first-year Psychology major with a minor in Italian Studies at UT Austin.
+Tessa Whitham is a junior Psychology major with a minor in Italian Studies at UT Austin.
 After graduating, she plans to pursue a Ph.D. in Clinical Psychology.
-Her main interests include the diagnosis and treatment of mental disorders and the impact/efficacy of CBT and other psychological treatments.
+Her main interests include the diagnosis and treatment of mental disorders and the impact/efficacy of emerging psychological treatments.
 Through her work in the Advanced Qualitative Research Lab, Tessa hopes to gain more insight into the stressors that college students face and identify accessible ways to mitigate them.
+In addition to the AQRL lab, Tessa is a research assistant at the Anxiety and Health Behaviors Lab, where she is working on a biomarker project for anxiety disorders.

 Past Members